sunshineluyao/infoVis_Week2/task_abstraction/Readme.md

   - **Trends and Patterns**: The visualizations track UTXO and STXO changes over time, illustrating trends like transaction lifespans and age distributions.
   - **Economic Indicators**: Key indicators like the concentration of long-term unspent BTCs are highlighted, aligning the visualization with tasks focused on economic stability and Bitcoin’s behavior as an asset.

-This task abstraction effectively connects visualization with user goals, presenting patterns, distributions, and trends relevant to Bitcoin’s economic study&#8203;:contentReference[oaicite:0]{index=0}.
+This task abstraction effectively connects visualization with user goals, presenting patterns, distributions, and trends relevant to Bitcoin’s economic study.

 ## Task Abstraction: How to Visualize